cyverse/irods-adm/README.md

 The program `filter-failed-sessions` can be used to filter a sequence of sessions for those containing errors.

-The awk script `filter-session-by-cuser.awk` can be used to filter a sequence of sessions for a given client user.
+The program `filter-sessions-by-user` can be used to filter a sequence of sessions for a given client user.

 The awk script `session-intervals.awk` can be used to extract session time